ymuichiro/symbol/mkdocs/pages/en/userbook/wallet/import-profile.md

 {{ tutorial.step_end() }}

 {{ tutorial.step_begin("screenshots/import-profile-3.jpg") }}
-Enter the mnemonic phrase for the profile to restore.
+Enter the mnemonic phrase for the profile you want to restore.

 This is the secret phrase you received when you first created the profile.
-Make sure the words are in the correct order and separated by spaces, or the Next button will not be enabled.
+Make sure the words are in the correct order and separated by spaces.
+The **Next** button will remain disabled until the phrase is valid.

 Click **Next**.
 {{ tutorial.step_end() }}